CptGummiball/spigot-despawnlogger/README.md

 # Maximum number of log files to keep
 max-log-files: 10

+# Whether to log nametags if the entity has one
+log-nametags: false
 ```

 ### Configurable Options

 - **loggable-entities**: Define which entities' despawn events should be logged.
 You can specify any valid Minecraft entity name (e.g., `ZOMBIE`, `CREEPER`, `COW`).
 - **max-log-files**: Set the maximum number of log files to retain.
 If the number of files exceeds this limit, the oldest file will be deleted.
+- **log-nametags**: If `true`, the plugin will log the entity's nametag (if it has one) along with the other information.
+If `false`, the nametag will be omitted.

 ## Log Output